wsvoboda/digitalcrafts-03-2021/README.md

 End Date: June 28, 2021

-This is a repository to hold all classwork and exercises.
+This is a repository to hold all classwork and at-home exercises.